What Protein Powders are Low FODMAP?

 Soy protein powder is made from defatted soybean flakes that are processed to remove some of the oligosaccharide content.
 Soy protein concentrates have much of the indigestible oligosaccharides removed “such that the raffinose content is less than about 0.5% and the stachyose content is less than about 3%” (7).
 While soy protein isolate has even lower levels of oligosaccharides, with negligible amounts of raffinose and less than 2% stachyose in the final product (7).

 According to Monash University, soy milk made from soy protein is low FODMAP (6).
-So it is possible that soy protein powder is low FODMAP, however that will depend on how it has been processed.
-More testing is needed to understand the FODMAP content in soy protein powders.
-In the meantime, if you do decide to use soy protein powder, choose soy protein isolate powder that contains low amounts of fibre or no fibre content (the oligosaccharides hide in the soybean fibre).
+So it is possible some soy protein powders might be low FODMAP, however that will depend on how it has been processed.
+More testing is still needed to understand the FODMAP content in soy protein powders.
+In the meantime, if you do decide to use soy protein powder, choose soy protein isolate powder that contains low amounts of fibre or no fibre content (the oligosaccharides hide in the soybean fibre), then test your tolerance to a small amount.

 Egg Protein (Low FODMAP)